shizacat/smart-home/README.md

 ### Install plagin

-If he isn't install from UI, you will install inside docker container.
+If he isn't install from UI, you will may to install through console (npm).

 Enter into container and run: